CHW in Canada

 Chanukah Toy Drive

-For over 14 years, CHW Calgary has held a toy drive prior to Chanukah.
+For over 16 years, CHW Calgary Centre has held a toy drive prior to Chanukah.
 The toys are given to Jewish Family Services (JFS) and the Alberta Children’s Hospital (ACH) for distribution to families who cannot afford any extras.
-CHW Calgary is proud that the 2016 Toy Drive provided toys, movie passes, and gift cards at the ACH and JFS.
-CHW Calgary is proud of this mitzvah project that supports their local community and reflects CHW’s values in investing in Children, Healthcare, and Women.
+CHW Calgary Centre is proud that the 2018 Toy Drive provided toys, movie passes, and gift cards at the ACH and JFS.
+This mitzvah project supports the local community and reflects CHW’s values in investing in Children, Healthcare, and Women.

 Scholarship at Mount Royal University

-CHW Calgary has established a scholarship at Mount Royal University to enable a full-time student enrolled in the Bachelor of Business Administration with a minor in Social Innovation and Non-profit Studies to continue their studies.
-The first award will be presented in September, 2017, for CHW’s Centennial year.
+CHW Calgary Centre has established a scholarship at Mount Royal University to enable a full-time student enrolled in the Bachelor of Business Administration with a minor in Social Innovation and Non-Profit Studies to continue their program.
+The first award was presented in September 2017, in honour of CHW’s Centennial year.

 Terry Horwitz Memorial Bursary

-Since 2009, CHW Edmonton has proudly sponsored the Terry Horwitz Memorial Bursary.
+Since 2009, CHW Edmonton Centre has proudly sponsored the Terry Horwitz Memorial Bursary.
 The Bursary celebrates Terry’s life, and honours her work with children in the early learning years.
-The $1,000 bursary is awarded to full-time, second-year students enrolled in the Early Learning and Child Care program at MacEwan University in Edmonton.
+The $1,500 annual bursary is awarded to full-time, second-year students enrolled in the Early Learning and Child Care Program at MacEwan University in Edmonton.
 Terry Horwitz z’l graduated from the program in 2004.

 MADA Community Center

 MADA is a local community centre whose central purpose is fighting poverty in the Montreal community.
-CHW Montreal collected non-perishable food items for Chanukah in December 2016 and most recently their volunteers packaged food for their Shabbat to Share Program.
-In addition, CHW Montreal members recently volunteered to serve dinner at Le Café.
+CHW Montreal Centre collected non-perishable food items for Chanukah in December 2018, and most recently packaged food for the Shabbat to Share Program.
+CHW supporters also recently served dinner at Le Café.
 Le Café provides hot, kosher meals twice weekly in a warm, respectful environment.

 Maureen O’Neil Award in Women’s Studies